dogweather/python-exhaustiveness-adts-monads/README.md

 ## VS Code

 VS Code has **Pylance** checking built into its Python extension.
 This brings the Pyright checking into the IDE.
+IMO it's an amazing experience.

 Pylance/Pyright should pick up the settings from `pyproject.toml`.
 The settings in VS Code seem to mostly be overridden by the file.